-Pet frogs are simple to care for, but you must ensure that your habitat is set up correctly.
-Humidity is very important when caring for amphibians due to the nature of their skin.
-Bullfrogs require a damp tank and plenty of water for them to swim in.
+Pet frogs are fairly simple to care for, but you must ensure that your habitat is set up correctly.
 The larger your frog, the larger your tank needs to be.
 A medium-size African bullfrog should have at least a 10-gallon tank; bigger is better.

 You can use small, smooth rocks for the bottom of the tank.
-Fill it about a third of the way with water and then use progressively larger stones to build up one side of the tank to create a beach.
+Fill it about a third of the way with dechlorinated water and then use progressively larger stones to build up one side of the tank to create a beach.
 This will give them something they can easily climb onto and allow them some time out of the water when they want to dry off.
 Tank cleanings should occur one to two times per week or more to keep the water fresh.